apache/axis-axis2-java-core/modules/samples/script/mtomSample/README.txt

 UI Configuration:
 -----------------
-1. First browse the .jpg picture that you have to transmit.
+1. First browse a file or type the absolute path of a file that you want to transmit.
+Then click "Add".
+    Add more files as you needed.

-2. Give the desired location that you have to save it. for example [/usr/temp/temp.jpg] If everything works fine, you will get the conformation or an exception via a dialog box.
-End point reference is given.
+2. Give the desired location that you want the files to be saved, for example [/usr/temp/].
+    The end point reference is given.
 You can change it according to your host.

+3. Select the transfer method either as via MTOM or SOAP with attachments.
+Select the operatio as either to send or send & receive.

+4. File caching is enabled only for send & receive operation.
+Enter a threshold value in bytes so that files larger than this will be cached.
+Files will be cached in the path given in the cache folder text box.

+5. Pressing "Execute" will perform the intended operation under given conditions.
+On success a message box will appear informing the number of files saved.

 Please contact axis-dev list (axis-dev@ws.apache.org) if you have any trouble running the sample.